-All our NEOs participate in the DC pension plan, which has been the only pension plan available to employees hired since 2004.
-Mr. LeBlanc participated in the Bell Aliant Defined Benefit Pension Plan and SERP until December 31, 2014, when he joined the DC pension plan.
+All our NEOs participate in the DC arrangement, which has been the only pension plan available to employees hired since 2004.
+Mr. LeBlanc participated in the Bell Aliant Defined Benefit Pension Plan and supplemental arrangement until December 31, 2014, when he joined the DC arrangement.

 All our NEOs are eligible for supplementary retirement arrangements.
-The pension benefits provided to our NEOs are described under section 11.5 entitled Pension arrangements.
+The pension benefits provided to our NEOs are described under section 11.5, entitled Pension arrangements.

-BENEFITS AND PERQUISITES
+BENEFITS AND PEROUISITES